Kim Hyo-jin

 Kim Hyo-jin (Korean: 김효진; born February 10, 1984) is a South Korean actress and model.
 She began modeling in teen magazines, and made her acting debut in 1999.
-She is best known for playing the youngest of the three sisters in sex comedy film Everybody Has Secrets.
 She made her theater debut in 2009 in the play A Midsummer Night's Dream and followed this up by appearing in the theatrical production Fool for Love a year later.
-In 2020, she played a con artist in the television drama Private Lives.
+She is best known for playing the youngest of the three sisters in sex comedy film Everybody Has Secrets (2004), a con artist in the television drama Private Lives (2020), and a top star in Castaway Diva (2023).

+Early life and education

+Kim Hyo-jin was born on February 10, 1984, in Seoul.
+She attended Ewha Girls' High School.
+In 2002, she enrolled in Undergraduate School of Hanyang University's Department of Theatre and Film.
+On February 22, 2007, Kim, who had her Bachelor Degree, delivered a speech representing the other graduates during the graduation ceremony held at Hanyang University in Haengdang-dong, Seongdong District, Seoul.
+In September 2007, Kim entered Graduate School of Department of Theatre and Film at Hanyang University.